 At Prophix, the team had missed stretch targets for 12 years.
 When leaders learned to coach across all four approaches, the team exceeded those targets for the first time.
 The coaching content didn't change dramatically.
 The delivery did.
 Each person received coaching in their approach language instead of the leader's approach language.

 The same pattern shows up everywhere.
-A Gold Mine manager coaches with detailed written feedback.
-Their Orange Sky direct report never reads it.
-An Orange Sky manager coaches with quick verbal direction.
-Their Gold Mine direct report doesn't have enough detail to act.
+A Natural Gold Mine manager coaches with detailed written feedback.
+Their Natural Orange Sky direct report never reads it.
+A Natural Orange Sky manager coaches with quick verbal direction.
+Their Natural Gold Mine direct report doesn't have enough detail to act.
 Nobody is failing.
 The approaches are mismatched.

 How to Identify Your Coachee's Approach